Stay Eat Events Weather Beaches

 Near Bandon, the south Oregon coast's Bullards Beach had already closed down for a month for the project as it was being prepared for more major construction.
 Some work was already completed, so camping at Bullards was opened back up on November 13 and will run through January 1.
 The campground portion of the park will close once more January 2 through May 22 for that project.

-On the central Oregon coast, several miles south of Newport, Beverly Beach has extended its original prediction for reopening, now not scheduled to come back online for camping until July 1.
+On the central Oregon coast, a few miles north of Newport, Beverly Beach has extended its original prediction for reopening, now not scheduled to come back online for camping until July 1.

 “Oregon Parks and Recreation Department understands that it takes time to plan a trip and wants to give potential visitors a chance to make other plans,” OPRD said.
 “OPRD knows that these campgrounds are well loved places that will be missed this winter, spring and some of the summer season.
 The closures will allow crews to improve the parks for seasons to come. “